cosmos/cosmos-sdk/docs/gaia/gaiacli.md

 ::: tip Note

+The action tag always equals the message type returned by the `Type()` function of the relevant message.

 You can find a list of available `tags` on each of the SDK modules:

 - [Common tags](https://github.com/cosmos/cosmos-sdk/blob/d1e76221d8e28824bb4791cb4ad8662d2ae9051e/types/tags.go#L57-L63)